 In 2025, the HRB will introduce a randomisation process in the selection of successful grants in the CES scheme.
 A shortened application form will reflect this change.
 This randomisation process will replace the selection panel review process previously used.
-Following an eligibility check of applications (as previously), a randomised selection process will identify successful applications in a way that ensures that selection from all eligible applications is progressed in an efficient, unbiased and transparent way.
+All applications will be ranked through a randomised selection process, after which eligibility will be checked on ranked applications until the allocated budget for each cycle is reached.
+A randomised selection process will identify successful applications in a way that ensures that selection from all eligible applications is progressed in an efficient, unbiased and transparent way.